jdeath/maytag_dryer_homeassistant/README.md

 # Breaking Change
-Revert to Version 1.0 of this integration.
-As of 3/29/2024 the asynchronous calls to the API are not working.
-Not sure how long this will keep working.
+As of 3/29/2024, update to Version 1.1 of this integration.

 # maytag_dryer_homeassistant